 UT Dallas earned recognition in 2013 as one of the best values among the nation’s public colleges for the first time by The Princeton Review.

-Average Class Rank: Nearly 39 percent of freshmen ranked in the top 10 percent of their high school class; 75 percent were in the top 25 percent.
+Average Class Rank: 42 percent of freshmen ranked in the top 10 percent of their high school class, and 73 percent ranked in the top 25 percent.